Podcast Starter Kit: 7 Things You Need in 2023

 The proper podcast setup starts with podcast hosting.

-With multiple podcast hosts on the market, it can be tough to figure out which one is right for you.
+With multiple podcast hosts on the market, figuring out which is right for you can be challenging.

 With these hosts offering various features and functionality, it’s essential to understand your show’s needs before deciding.